 In fast-paced prose, Miller sounds an alarm as he chronicles the changing landscape.
 Travelling the country—and beyond—to speak with the people most involved with and impacted by the Border Patrol, he combines these first-hand encounters with careful research to expose a vast and booming industry for high-end technology, weapons, surveillance, and prisons.
 While politicians and corporations reap substantial profits, the experiences of millions of men, women, and children point to staggering humanitarian consequences.
 Border Patrol Nation shows us in stark relief how the entire country has become a militarized border zone, with consequences that affect us all.

 Todd Miller writes a weekly post for The Border Chronicle.
-He has researched and written about border issues for more than 15 years, the last seven as an independent journalist and writer.
+He has researched and written about border issues for more than 15 years, the last eight as an independent journalist and writer.
 I reside in the U.S.-Mexico borderlands (Tucson, Arizona), but have also spent many years living and working in Oaxaca, Mexico.
-My work has appeared in the New York Times, TomDispatch, The Nation, San Francisco Chronicle, In These Times, Guernica, and Al Jazeera English, and Common Dreams, among other places.
+My work has appeared in the New York Times, TomDispatch, The Nation, San Francisco Chronicle, In These Times, Guernica, and Al Jazeera English, among other places.

 He’s a contributing editor on border and immigration issues for NACLA Report on the Americas and its column “Border Wars”.